 Joe Orseno has been a member of the FTHA Board of Directors for five years.
-Orseno is interim President and serves as Chairman of the Backstretch Committee, as well as serving on the Executive, Aftercare and Benevolence Committees.
+He was elected President in 2022 and also serves as Chairman of the Backstretch Committee, as well as serving on the Executive, Aftercare and Benevolence Committees.

 Orseno grew up in Philadelphia and has always loved sports.
 He played football, basketball and baseball in high school.
 His dad loved going to the track and handicapping races.
 Orseno often tagged along.
 He started parking cars at Cinelli’s restaurant across the street from Garden State Park Racetrack as a way to make cash during high school.
 From there, Orseno started working around the barns on weekends.